-Kopal, which means ‘young bud’ or ‘plant’ in Hindi, is an innovative, playful dance project aiming to re-enliven physical creativity in some of London’s poorest-served children and bring primary-aged pupils together.
-The workshops build a strong sense of community and develop confidence in movement work.
+Kopal, which means ‘young bud’ or ‘plant’ in Hindi, is an innovative, playful dance project aiming to re-enliven physical creativity in some of London’s most underrepresented and under serviced children, bringing primary-aged pupils together.
+The workshops foster a strong sense of community and help develop confidence in movement work.

 Through South Asian Dance with its strong characteristics of storytelling, rhythm, movement, and gesture, Akademi will take pupils on a journey of exploration, helping to meet physical activity guidelines and curriculum criteria.

 Kopal can help schools find creative ways of addressing:

 - Increase levels of engagement in physical activity to meet the Chief Medical Officer guidelines of at least 60 minutes per day for children and young people aged 5 – 18

 - provide staff with professional development in facilitating dance and creative movement activities

 - Introduce new dance styles across a range of genres and cultures which may not be otherwise included in the curriculum

 - Support and involve the least active children by providing targeted activities including dance for those who may not be interested sports.